Grards/Grards/README.md

 # Hello there ...
 Are you lost ?

 I'm Steve.
 I'm a web developer.
 A gamer.
-And a pirat.
-No. Not that sort of pirat...
+And a pirate.
+No. Not that sort of pirate...
 I'm not a Hacker.
-Just a pirat. :sailboat:
+Just a pirate. :sailboat:

 A pirat who loves coding some things.